Hofstadter butterfly and Floquet topological insulators in minimally twisted bilayer graphene: Band structure

-The energy spectrum $E(\vex{k})$ is then simply given by the phase of the eigenvalues of $\hat{T}^{-1}\hat{S}$.
+The energy spectrum $E(\vex{k})$ is simply given by the phase of the eigenvalues of $\hat{T}^{-1}\hat{S}$.
 Thus, $E(\vex{k})$ has an infinitely repeated pattern with a period $2\pi \hbar v/d$ \cite{Efimkin2018} due to the resemblance of Eq.~\eqref{Eq:band} to the Floquet problem \cite{Pasek2014,Potter2020,Kim2020}.
-The occurrence of infinitely many bands is a consequence of the continuum approximation in each 1D domain-wall state.
+The occurrence of infinitely many bands is a consequence of the continuous linear dispersion approximation in each 1D domain-wall state.
 In realistic mTBLG systems, we expect a large but finite number of repeated bands within the energy gap opened in AB/BA regions.